 The Modern Era

 Certainly, even today, renting is not completely fair.
-Most of us, either as tenants or landlords, feel that we have in some way be wronged or treated unfairly at some point in the process.
-But people will never be perfect and certainly making them that way is not the goal of RentPost.
+Most of us, either as tenants or landlords, feel that we have in some way been wronged or treated unfairly at some point in the process.
+But people will never be perfect, and certainly making them that way is not the goal of RentPost.

 The gradual improvement of renting and the forging of better landlord-tenant relationships in the last two thousand years points to an auspicious future.
 Everything boils down to how we can steel ourselves for the unforeseen challenges the years ahead are bound to present.